hamishtodd1/msb/README.md

 * cheapestBet, which is measured as a proportion of the money that a successful bet wins.
 Set this to *0.09* to get bet values similar to the original game.

 * startingCash, which is measured as a proportion of the total price of 1 full column's worth of contracts.
 In the original game this is about *0.6*.
 Although possibly it should be measured as a proportion of the price per winning bet.
 I currently feel I have very little of idea what this "should" be.
 I think at least it should be uncommon, but not unheard of, for people to buy the most expensive bets before the endgame.
 Also, it should probably be impossible for someone to buy all the bets in a column at the beginning of a game and then just leave it at that.
 I suppose people in general should also have enough money to make any bet that they think will be worth it (a microcosm of the real world I guess!).

-# Can I contact you?
-Please do, I'm @hamish_todd on twitter.
-My email is my first name, then my surname, then the numeral 1, at gmail.

 # Credits
 Camera click: Kwahmah https://freesound.org/people/kwahmah_02/sounds/260138/